Relationship Above All

 - Use GAMES for the whole session, every session: Game experience is their “repetition without repetition” (Mark Upton) that they need at every opportunity.
 How to work with others as a team to out-manoeuvre another Team whilst they out-manoeuvre you.
 How marvellous a challenge!

 - Move from Motivator to OBSERVER: If you stand back, they step up.
 If you’re not talking, they will.
 If you’re not telling them what to do, what do they do?
 We are doing a dis-service it we take the rightful place of the Game to be the motivator.
-There’s no need for ‘Well done’ or ‘Keep going!’
+We can certainly applaud good play, but there’s no need for ‘Well done’ or ‘Keep going!’
 They play for their own pleasure and passion.

 “No one cares how much you know, until they know how much you care”